Decompositions of finite high-dimensional random arrays: Introduction

 \subsection{Overview}

-Our topic is \emph{probability with symmetries}, a classical theme in probability theory which originates in the work of de~Finetti and whose basic objects of study are the following classes of stochastic processes. \begin{defn}[Random arrays, and their subarrays] Let $d$ be a positive integer, and let $I$ be a $($possibly infinite$)$ set with $|I|\meg d$.
-A \emph{$d$-dimensional random array on~$I$} is a stochastic process $\bbx=\langle X_s:s\in {I\choose d}\rangle$ indexed by the set ${I\choose d}$ of all $d$-element subsets~of~$I$.
-If $J$ is a subset of\, $I$ with $|J|\meg d$, then the \emph{subarray of $\bbx$ determined by $J$} is the $d$-dimensional random array $\bbx_J\coloneqq \langle X_s:s\in {J\choose d}\rangle$. \end{defn} The infinitary branch of the theory was developed in a series of foundational papers by Aldous \cite{Ald81}, Hoover \cite{Hoo79} and Kallenberg \cite{Kal92}, with important earlier contributions by Fremlin and Talagrand \cite{FT85}.
-The subject is presented in the monographs of Aldous \cite{Ald85} and Kallenberg \cite{Kal05}; more recent expositions, which also discuss several applications, are given in \cite{Ald10,Au08,Au13,DJ08}.
+Our topic is \emph{probability with symmetries}, a classical theme in probability theory that originates in the work of de~Finetti and whose basic objects of study are the following classes of stochastic processes. \begin{defn}[Random arrays, and their subarrays] Let $d$ be a positive integer, and let $I$ be a $($possibly infinite$)$ set with $|I|\meg d$.
+A \emph{$d$-dimensional random array on~$I$} is a stochastic process $\bbx=\langle X_s:s\in \binom{I}{d}\rangle$ indexed by the set $\binom{I}{d}$ of all $d$-element subsets~of~$I$.
+If $J$ is a subset of\, $I$ with $|J|\meg d$, then the \emph{subarray of $\bbx$ determined by $J$} is the $d$-dimensional random array $\bbx_J\coloneqq \langle X_s:s\in \binom{J}{d}\rangle$. \end{defn} The infinitary branch of the theory was developed in a series of foundational papers by Aldous \cite{Ald81}, Hoover \cite{Hoo79} and Kallenberg \cite{Kal92}, with important earlier contributions by Fremlin and Talagrand \cite{FT85}.
+The subject is presented in the monographs of Aldous \cite{Ald85} and Kallenberg \cite{Kal05}; more recent expositions, that also discuss several applications, are given in \cite{Ald10,Au08,Au13,DJ08}.

-However, the focus of this paper is on the finitary case which is significantly less developed (see, \textit{e.g.}, \cite[page~16]{Au13} for a discussion on this issue).
-Our motivation stems from certain applications, in particular, from the concentration results obtained in the companion paper \cite{DTV20} which are inherently finitary; we shall comment further on these connections in Section \ref{app}.
+However, the focus of this paper is on the finitary case that is significantly less developed (see, \textit{e.g.}, \cite[page~16]{Au13} for a discussion on this issue).
+Our motivation stems from certain applications, in particular, from the concentration results obtained in the companion paper \cite{DTV23} that are inherently finitary.
+We shall comment further on these connections in Section \ref{app}; see also Remark \ref{rem-1.6}.